ailinzi/xianlinzi/Pooling-FAQ.md

 ## I am a programmer, but never wrote pool code, will I be able to run a pool with Chia's reference pool code?
 If it's your first time writing pool code, we recommend you look at established BTC or ETH pools on the other features they provide users.
 You are likely going to compete with big time pool operators from those crypto communities who will provide feature rich pools for Chia on day one.
 Examples of features: leaderboards, wallet explorer, random prizes, tiered pool fees, etc.

+## How does one calculate a farmer's netspace?
+Farmers will be sending partial proofs (proofs with lower difficulty than the blockchain) to prove netspace.
+We expect the farmer to send a partial proof based on a current signage point to the pool server every 5 minutes (300 proofs a day) within a 25 second window.
+The pool protocol will allow pools to set a minimum difficulty, a maximum difficulty, and a time window for farmers' partial proof submissions.
+Farmers will be able to pick a difficulty that lets them submit the least number of proofs that prove their netspace.

+## How do you identify the farmer that submitted partial proofs?
+The farmer will provide their singleton_genesis which is the ID of that farmer's pool group

+## Will pool servers need to keep track of all farmers and their share of rewards?
+Yes, the pool operator will need to write code to keep track of all farmers and their share of rewards.
+Chia's pool protocol assumes no registration is needed to join a pool, so every singelton_genesis that submits a valid partial proof needs to be tracked by the pool server.

 ## What are the API methods a pool server needs to support Chia clients?
 There are two API methods that the pool HTTP server has to support: get-pool-info and submit-partial